for Veterans and the Public

 Must you answer personal questions?

 The health care provider may want to discuss your sexual or drug use history with you.
-This can help better assess your risk for HIV and provide you with some recommendations on how to reduce your risk for HIV or for transmitting HIV to others.
+This can help better assess your risk for HIV (and other infections) and provide you with some recommendations on how to reduce your risk for HIV or for transmitting HIV to others.

 Are results anonymous?

-Anonymous testing means you are referred to by an identification number so that you do not have to give your name.
-Only you can match your number with your test result.
-If you want more information about where you can be tested anonymously, you can call 1-800-CDC-INFO.
+If you are tested in the VA, your HIV results are entered in your medical record, so they are confidential but not anonymous.
+Anonymous testing means you are referred to by an identification number so that you do not have to give your name, and only you can match your number with your test result.
+For more information about where you can be tested anonymously, call 1-800-CDC-INFO.